jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Brad playtest
+- Don't play turn end sound fx if you've already ended yoru turn
+- Move the multiplayer thought bubble so it doesn't cover the name
 - if you are self targeting when you end your turn, all the cast predictions and the self targeting warrning stay up while AI takes their turn
 - he likes having his name above his head even in singleplayer
 - bug: after dying, quitting to main menu and starting new run, Brad kept his old spells